openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - dict
      - This field contains a ``text`` (string) member field for the response.

-       For submissions that also include an image file, this field contains a ``file_upload_key`` (string) member field with the AWS S3 key that identifies the location of the image file on the Amazon S3 storage service.
+       For responses that also include an image file, this field contains a ``file_upload_key`` (string) member field with the AWS S3 key that identifies the location of the image file on the Amazon S3 storage service.